The Kosho School of Karate is a division of Pine Tree Group LLC, and is owned and operated by David Hamann, Robert Volz, and Nate England.

 About the School

 The Kosho School of Karate specializes in teaching traditional Japanese & Okinawan martial arts.
 The primary style of Karate taught is Okinawan Shuri Ryu Karate-Do.
-The school also offers instruction on other martial arts and related subjects including: Self Defense, Kobudo (Okinawan Weapons such as Nunchaku, Bo, Sai, Tonfa, Kama & Aeku), Iai Do (Japanese Sword/ Katana), Jo Do (Japanese Short Staff), Judo (Japanese Wrestling/ Grappling), several styles of Shorin Ryu Karate, Stunt Fighting for film & TV, and other related topics.
+The school also offers instruction on other related subjects including: Self Defense, Kobudo (Okinawan Weapons such as Nunchaku, Bo, Sai, Tonfa, Kama & Aeku), Iai Do (Japanese Sword/ Katana), Jo Do (Japanese Short Staff), Judo (Japanese Wrestling/ Grappling), several styles of Shorin Ryu Karate, Stunt Fighting for film & TV, and more.

 The Kosho School of Karate is a full-time martial arts school that is caters towards people who are interested in physically challenging training in traditional Asian martial arts at the highest level.
 Please understand that we are not a cardio kickboxing studio, a fitness center teaching martial arts on the side, or a one of the recently opened “Mixed Martial Arts” gyms trying to cash in on the recent popularity of the UFC.